keeranbz/two-hour-game/README.md

 # 2-Hour-Game
-A red block that must avoid collision with generated blocks.
+A red block must avoid collisions with black blocks.

-10 collisions and game over.
+## Instructions:
+- Use the arrow keys to move.
+- Avoid clashing with black blocks.
+After 10 clashes the game ends.

 ## Build:
 `./gradlew desktop:dist`